Aurora State Airport: Facilities and aircraft

 Aurora State Airport covers an area of 144 acre which contains one asphalt paved runway (17/35) measuring 5,004 x 100 ft (1,525 x 30 m).
-For the 12-month period ending June 30, 2000, the airport had 73,895 aircraft operations, an average of 202 per day: 91% general aviation, 8% air taxi and <1% military.
-There are 432 aircraft based at this airport: 84% single engine, 7% multi-engine, 1% jet aircraft and 8% helicopters.
+For the 12-month period ending September 27, 2021, the airport had 94,935 aircraft operations, an average of 260 per day: 91% general aviation, 8% air taxi and <1% military.
+There was at the time 271 aircraft based at this airport: 208 single engine, 15 multi-engine, 35 jet aircraft, 9 helicopters, 3 gliders, and 1 ultra-light.

-Three fixed-base operators operate at the field: Aurora Aviation, Lynx FBO Network, and Willamette Aviation.
-Aurora Aviation and Willamette Aviation provide aircraft fuel services, flight instruction, aircraft rentals, and aircraft sales, while Lynx FBO Network primarily provides aircraft refueling services, hangars for corporate aircraft, and an executive lounge for private and corporate jet operations.
+Three fixed-base operators operate at the field: Aurora Aviation, Atlantic FBO Network, and Willamette Aviation.
+Aurora Flight Training and Willamette Aviation provide flight instruction, aircraft rentals, and aircraft sales, while Atlantic FBO Network primarily provides aircraft refueling services, hangars for corporate aircraft, and an executive lounge for private and corporate jet operations.
+Willamette Aviation also provides self service 100LL fuel (located at the end of runway 17).

-Due to increased flight activity and its location in the busy airspace corridor between Salem McNary Field and Portland International Airport, an air traffic control (ATC) tower was constructed at the Aurora State Airport.
-As of late 2015 construction of the control tower was complete and the tower became operational.
+Due to increased flight activity and its location in the busy airspace corridor between Salem McNary Field and Portland International Airport, an air traffic control (ATC) tower was constructed and opened in late 2015.
 In addition, the airspace class designation at UAO was changed to "Class D" airspace.

 Adjacent to the airport are the Columbia Aviation Heliport and Columbia Helicopters Heliport.